Whiplash to Broken Bones – 5 Common Car Accident InjuriesApril 15, 2019

 It’s hard to imagine life without cars—everyday millions of Americans take to the road for daily commutes, errand running, and road trips.
 However, with the ever-growing number of vehicles out on the roads, it means a greater possibility of getting injured in a car accident.

 According to the National Safety Council, every year, over 4 million people receive medical treatment for injuries caused by car accidents.
-Car Accident injuries can range from minor to very severe injuries, but no matter the severity of the injury, the healing process after an accident can be painful and expensive.
+Common car accident injuries can range from minor to very severe injuries, but no matter the severity of the injury, the healing process after an accident can be painful and expensive.

 5 Common Injuries Caused by Car Accidents